CKalitin/ckalitin.github.io/_posts/2023-10-01-nasa-is-fucked.md

 (<a href="https://youtu.be/QEXSdcl_2SU?si=4ZM6IlGzz17kNAFz&t=3830">timestamp 1:03:50</a>)

 "The relationship with NASA is where I think it becomes interesting.
 So how do we take a non-commercial technology like thermal protection systems which are pretty bespoke.
 There's not a lot of need for blunt body TPS systems.
 We're going to manufacture part of the aeroshell and then our partners at NASA,  NASA Ames in this case, would do the TPS.
 They have all the relationships to manage the manufacturer of a single flight article and we can collaborate.
 Pretty exciting, next week I'll be going up to NASA Ames to take delivery of our heat shield that we're going to fly to Venus."

-"Pretty exciting, next week I'll be going up to NASA Ames to take delivery of our heat shield that we're going to fly to Venus."